Hawo28709/CS3338-Final-Project/README.md

 Engages Families: Gives parents and guardians direct access to helpful information.
 Ensures Accessibility: Bilingual support and WCAG-compliant UI.
 Centralizes Resources: Brings multiple student services into one platform.

-4 Howto Download or Access the Application
+How to Download or Access the Application
 4.1 Requirements
 ˆ
-ˆ
-ˆ
 Node.js 18+ (for frontend and backend)
 npm or yarn
 PostgreSQL/MySQL or SQLite for development

 4.2 Running the Frontend

 cd frontend
 npm install
 npm run dev
 Access the app at: http://localhost:3000
-2

 4.3 Running the Backend
 cd backend
 npm install
 npm run start
 API available at: http://localhost:5000/api

 4.4 Database Setup
 Create Database
 CREATE DATABASE wegotocsla;